 Fentrice’s passion for public service began while participating in Florida Girls State, an educational program for rising high school seniors that replicates the functions of state government.
 Soon after, with the support of her local community, she attended Harvard University, where she worked her way through college and was elected as the first Black student to serve as president of the student government.

 The impact of the community that raised her drew Fentrice back to the Tampa Bay area after finishing law school at Georgetown University.
 Fentrice joined Carlton Fields law firm as a Business Litigator and immediately got involved in community service programs through the Athena Society, Girl Scouts of America, the George Edgecomb Bar Association, and others.

 Remembering her experience in high school with Florida Girls State, Fentrice knew she could do more to make a difference.
 In 2018, she ran for Florida House District 63.
 In a competitive race, she won and regained the seat for Florida Democrats.

-As State Representative, Fentrice is a fierce advocate for improved health care outcomes and closing the Medicaid gap for low-income Floridians, common-sense gun reform, investing in our teachers and schools, ensuring a healthy environment, and protecting our voting rights.
-Most recently, Fentrice sponsored a bill tackling police reform and increasing accountability for law enforcement (HB 7051) and a bill creating a task force to address the issue of abandoned African American cemeteries across Florida (HB 37), both of which were passed unanimously.
+As State Representative, now representing Florida House District 67, Fentrice is a fierce advocate for improved health care outcomes and closing the Medicaid gap for low-income Floridians, common-sense gun reform, investing in our teachers and schools, ensuring a healthy environment, and protecting our voting rights.
+Fentrice is incredibly proud of sponsoring a bill tackling police reform and increasing accountability for law enforcement (HB 7051) and a bill creating a task force to preserve abandoned African American cemeteries across Florida (HB 37), both of which were passed unanimously.

-Now as Leader-Designate of the House Democratic Caucus for the 2024-2026 session, Fentrice intends to make Florida the best place in America to live and work by standing up for its working people and communities.
-“Whenever I’m given a chance, I make the most of an opportunity, work hard, and get results,” she says.
+Now as House Democratic Leader, Fentrice intends to make Florida the best place in America to live and work by standing up for its working people and communities.
+And, she’s fighting back against extremist Republican policies that threaten our safety and our freedoms.